albertomosconi/foss-apps/README.md

 </p>
 </div>

 A collection of great open source applications to replace proprietary ones on Android.
-Most of these apps are available on FDroid.
+Most of these apps are available on F-Droid.

 _I'm not affiliated with these apps, I'm just sharing them because I think they're awesome._